 Five steps to reprogram your nutrient partitioning software

 - Improve the quality of food consumed.
 Eat organic fruits and vegetables, raw nuts, grass fed beef, free range poultry/eggs, wild caught fish, and wild game as often as possible.

-- Eliminate refined carbohydrates(sugar, flour, bread, cereal) and limit overall carbohydrate intake.
+- Eliminate refined carbohydrates(sugar, flour, bread, cereal), limit overall carbohydrate intake, and limit processed fat intake.
 Excess carbohydrates and sugar consumption disrupts the nutrient partitioning software.